 Borrower Communication That Actually Moves the Needle

 The #1 reason approved borrowers cancel?
 Silence.
-They don’t know what’s happening, they don’t feel supported, and a competitor’s remarketing ad shows up at exactly the right moment.
+They don’t know what’s happening, they don’t feel supported, and a competitor remarketing ads will shows up at exactly the right moment.

 AI agents solve this with personalized, behavior-triggered communication across email, SMS, chat and even outbound calls.
 A borrower who uploaded documents two days ago but hasn’t received a status update?
 The agent sends a proactive message.
 A borrower who was approved but hasn’t signed?
 The agent follows up with next steps and a direct link.
 A borrower who’s stuck on a form field?
-The agent offers real-time screen-share support.
+The agent offers real-time, non confrontational support.

 This isn’t about replacing human counselors.
-It’s about making sure no borrower falls through the cracks at 2 AM on a Sunday.
-Especially when 24/7 digital support can be the difference between a funded loan and an abandoned application.
+It’s about making sure no borrower falls through the cracks at 2 AM on a Sunday or a banking holiday when applicants are home, finishing up their to-do lists.
+Incorporating 24/7 digital support can be the difference between a funded loan and an abandoned application.

 Intelligent Pipeline Management